BinaryIgor/blog/posts/index-a-crucial-data-structure-for-search-performance.md

 'Anonymous': 3 (id value)
 ```

 This model comes with its own set of advantages and disadvantages.
 The major advantage is that queries by the primary key are faster, because we can read data directly from the index (index is the table).
 We also save some space, because data is stored once, in the Primary/Clustered Index.
-Moreover, if the index is a monotonically increasing value, like auto-incrementing id, the inserts are append-like, which can make inserts faster and range queries (by primary index) are always more efficient, since related data on the disk is not scattered, it is close to each other.
+Moreover, range queries by the primary index (only that, not secondary!) are always more efficient, since related data on the disk is not scattered, it is close to each other.
 The main drawback of this approach is that all Secondary Index queries are slower.
-In all cases, we first need to gather Primary Index values from Secondary Index and then go again to the Primary Index for table data.
+In all cases, we first need to gather Primary Index values from Secondary Index(es) and then go again to the Primary Index for table data.
 Additionally, index is the table, it is sorted on the disk, so there is additional work involved during writes to keep it that way (sorted on the disk).

-First model, heap table + indexes offers a more balanced approach.
+First model, heap table + indexes, offers a more balanced approach.
 Most queries, omitting index-only scans (more on that below), require to search tuple (row) addresses in the index structure and then to read data from the disk.
-Second model, where we have Clustered Index and the table is the index, makes queries by Primary (Clustered) Index faster, but all searches that make use of Secondary Index(es) are slower.
-That is because when we query by Primary Index we only need to search through that data structure (index is the table), but if we use Secondary Index(es) we need to search through their structure to find Primary Index values, which we need to search again in the Primary Index to get the actual table data.
+Second model, where we have a Clustered Index and the table is the index, makes queries by Primary (Clustered) Index faster, but all searches that make use of Secondary Index(es) are slower.
+That is because, when we query by Primary Index we only need to search through that data structure (index is the table), but if we use Secondary Index(es) we need to search through their structure to find Primary Index values, which we have to find again in the Primary Index stucture to get the actual table data.
 What is better?
-As always, it depends on our use-case, but often we do need to have some kind of a secondary index (other than just a primary key) and that is where the heap-table + indexes model has slightly better performance.
+As always, it depends on our use case, but often we do need to have some kind of secondary index (other than just a primary key) and that is where the heap table + indexes model has slightly better performance.

 ## Composite and Covering Indexes, Index-Only Scan and the selectivity